SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/camera.md

 | **SerialNumber**   | Serial number of the camera to acquire frames from                                                   |

 ##### Subjects
-Events and commands from the camera are collected from and published to `Subjects`.
+Events (outputs) and commands (inputs) from the node are published to shared `Subject`s, the names of which are configured in the properties of the node.
-Here you set the names used for these `Subjects` to identify events and triggers for this specific camera.
-Each of these `Subjects` is published and becomes accessible in the Bonsai editor's toolbox anywhere in the workflow using its name.
+The output `Subject`s are then accessible in the Bonsai editor's toolbox and are useable elsewhere in the workflow using the same names.

 ###### Device event subjects
 | Subject name    | Type     | Description                                                          |